amorist/awesome/README.md

 ## Python

+- [ThoughtfulDev/EagleEye](https://github.com/ThoughtfulDev/EagleEye) - Stalk your Friends.
+Find their Instagram, FB and Twitter Profiles using Image Recognition and Reverse Image Search.
 - [babysor/MockingBird](https://github.com/babysor/MockingBird) - 🚀AI拟声: 5秒内克隆您的声音并生成任意语音内容 Clone a voice in 5 seconds to generate arbitrary speech in real-time
 - [Rudrabha/Lip2Wav](https://github.com/Rudrabha/Lip2Wav) - This is the repository containing codes for our CVPR, 2020 paper titled "Learning Individual Speaking Styles for Accurate Lip to Speech Synthesis"
 - [Rudrabha/Wav2Lip](https://github.com/Rudrabha/Wav2Lip) - This repository contains the codes of "A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild", published at ACM Multimedia 2020.